Complementarian vs Egalitarian in the Western Church

 - Or is there grace within these Epistles to adjust the rules based on the church, context, culture, etc.?

 Why is this shift happening now?
-(How did it start?)

 CAVEAT: This isn’t meant to be a criticism; just an assessment.
 Most fathers and mothers did what was believed to be the correct model of parenting for Christian homes.
 If you happened to have grown up with a spiritually engaged father, you are blessed because it was not the norm.

-Why didn’t Gen-X men take the mantle of leadership?
+Why didn’t Gen-X men take the mantle?

 Sadly, by the end of the 1990s, for many Christian families, the long-standing tradition of church attendance ended when their Gen-X children reached adulthood.
 In simple math, based on their low birth rates and how many Gen-Xers left the church, there weren’t enough qualified men to take the mantle of leadership.
-The result?
-Boomer men in leadership would receive another decade of leading as elders and deacons on church boards.

-In the periphery, however, women started to lead more ministries, and some enrolled in seminaries.
 I believe this was the hinge moment that shifted the trajectory of church leadership in the 2000s.
 As I look back, I wonder if this was the beginning stages of a generational Deborah situation (Judges 4 & 5), for lack of a better term.
 I wonder if God was preparing women to sustain the Church in a future deficit of qualified men.
-I have no theological backing for this concept; just a musing in my attempt to find a spiritual explanation for the shift that we’re faced with today.
+I have no theological backing for this concept.
+I’m simply musing in an attempt to find a spiritual explanation for the shift that we’re faced with today.

-How do Millennials fit into the current shift?
+How do Millennials fit into the shift?

 The first Millennials hit adulthood in the early 2000s.
 The majority of these adults were spiritually raised by their mothers, potentially to a greater capacity than Gen-X. The difference?
 There were way more of them!
 Birth rates had started to climb in their generation.
 And so, during the 2000s, Millennials would become the largest adult demographic to enter the local church since the Boomers.

 Finding pastoral replacements became more challenging than ever before.
 Denominations and fellowships grappled with filling the demand, as qualified pastoral candidates were not in abundant supply.
-Some churches succeeded in finding a replacement, but many struggled to secure a new pastor or cycled through a few candidates before finding the right one.
+Some churches succeeded in finding a replacement.
+But many struggled to secure a new pastor or cycled through a few candidates before finding the right one.

 As the 2010s came to an end, no one could have predicted what would happen next.
 The catalyst moment happened in 2019 with the pandemic.
 It was the hardest, most divisive season of ministry in modern church history.